Zenika/labs-tooling/ci-cd-platform-deployment/README.md

-Our pipeline uses GitHub for version control, CircleCI for CI/CD, a Google Kubernetes Engine cluster as the deployment platform, Traefik as ingress controller and load balancer and Let's Encrypt for a fully automated and free TLS certificates management.
+Our pipeline uses GitHub for version control, CircleCI for CI/CD, a Google Kubernetes Engine cluster as the deployment platform, Traefik as ingress controller and load balancer and Let's Encrypt for a fully automated and free TLS certificate management.
 The corresponding architecture is pictured below:

 ![architecture](architecture.png)